The Atacama Cosmology Telescope: Probing the Baryon Content of SDSS DR15 Galaxies with the Thermal and Kinematic Sunyaev-Zel'dovich Effects: Results

 \subsection{Optical depth comparisons}

 Optical depth estimates from the two SZ effects are presented in Table \ref{theorytable} along with comparisons to theory.
 Figure {\ref{fig:barplot}} presents the fraction of theoretically predicted optical depth ($f_{\rm c}$) for the three independent joint analysis bins and the full sample, a representation of the baryon fraction we observe within the AP radius for those source samples.
 The tSZ and kSZ estimates are consistent within $1\sigma$ for the two lower mass disjoint bins (L61D and L43D), while they differ at 2-3$\sigma$ in the highest mass bin (L79), which is also the best constrained.
 This difference drives 2-3$\sigma$ differences between the tSZ and kSZ results in the cumulative bins.
+This difference may be decreased if the fixed cosmology assumed for the kSZ optical depth fits were allowed to vary.
 We look forward to comparing the two tracers in more detail in future work with even more sensitive data sets.
+The addition of more disjoint bins with sufficient numbers of sources for high signal-to-noise kSZ measurements will aid in the interpretation of any mass-dependent effects.
+Additionally, the halo mass input in the kSZ theory fits in C21 will continue to be investigated in future analyses.
 The comparisons with theoretical estimates of the optical depth suggest that between one third and all of the predicted baryons lie within the aperture size of radius 2.1$^\prime$, or 1.1 Mpc (for a mean redshift of z = 0.55) studied in this analysis.
 However, because uncertainties in the luminosity-mass relation for DR15 (Section \ref{sec:theorytau}) are difficult to accurately propagate through to $\tauth$, it is challenging to draw strong conclusions about baryon content based on our estimates of $f_{\rm c}$.
 For future high signal-to-noise measurements, careful treatment of the uncertainties, discussed in \cite{Kravtsov2014}, will be necessary for accurate interpretation of these SZ results.
 Here, the $f_{\rm c}$ values are used for making comparisons between the SZ estimates and studying trends.